Software-Engineering-Group-UP/RSE-UP/_sources/chapters/tracking_provenance.md

 2. Data is described with rich metadata.
 3. Metadata clearly and explicitly includes the identifier of the data it describes.
-4. (Meta)data is registered or indexed in a searchable resource, such as the data sharing platforms described in [Section](https://software-engineering-group-up.github.io/RSE-UP/chapters/tracking_provenance.html#where-to-archive-data).
+4. (Meta)data is registered or indexed in a searchable resource, such as the data sharing platforms described in [Section: where to archive data](https://software-engineering-group-up.github.io/RSE-UP/chapters/tracking_provenance.html#where-to-archive-data).

 #### Data should be *accessible*